-Infrastructure and Utilities Uses As determined through the Subdivision, Partition, or Lot Line Adjustment process.
-MINIMUM AVERAGE LOT V VIDTH Townhouse (or Rowhouse) 14 feet Multi-Family Structure 75 feet May be 40 feet on a cul-de-sac street.
 Multi-Family Structure under Condominium Ownership 75 feet Limited to the primary condominium lot.
 Minimum lot width at street is 40 feet.
 All Other Permitted Uses 75 feet Conditional Uses 100 feet Minimum lot width at street is 40 feet.
 Flag Lots Must be sufficient to comply with minimum access requirements of TDC 73C.
 MINIMUM SETBACKS Front Setback Minimum setback to a garage door 1 story structure 20 feet must be 20 feet.
-1.5 story structure 25 feet - o 2 story structure 30 feet o 2.5 story structure 35 feet Townhouse (or Rowhouse) 0-20 feet As determined through Architectural Review process.
-Side and Rear Setback Where living spaces face a side o 1 story structure 5 feet yard, the minimum setback must be 20 feet o 1.5 story structure 7 feet 2 story structure 10 feet 2.5 story structure 12 feet Corner Lots On corner lots, the setback is the same as the front yard setback on any side facing a street other than an alley.
+1.5 story structure 25 feet 2 story structure 30 feet 2.5 story structure 35 feet Townhouse (or Rowhouse) 0-20 feet As determined through Architectural Review process.
+Side and Rear Setback Where living spaces face a side 1 story structure 5 feet yard, the minimum setback must be 20 feet 1.5 story structure 7 feet 2 story structure 10 feet 2.5 story structure 12 feet Corner Lots - On corner lots, the setback is the same as the front yard setback on any side facing a street other than an alley.
 Minimum Distance Between Buildings within One Development 10 feet For Townhouses (or Rowhouse), determined through the Architectural Review process.
 Parking and Vehicle Circulation Areas 10 feet For Townhouses (or Rowhouse), determined through the Architectural Review process.
 Conditional Uses As determined through Architectural Review process.
 A minimum setback must not be greater than 50 feet.

 Any Yard Area Adjacent to Basalt Creek Parkway 50 feet

-MAXIMUM STRUCTURE HEIGHT
+MAXIMUM STRUCTURE HE IGHT

 All Uses 35 feet May be increased to a maximum of 50 feet with a conditional use permit, if all setbacks are not less than 1 1/2 times the height of the building.

-MAXIMUM LOT COVERAGE 1
+MAXIMUM LOT COVERAGE

 Townhouse (or Rowhouse) 90%

 All Other Permitted Uses 40%

 Conditional Uses 45%